What Is a Permalink in SEO?

 Conclusion

-However, permanent links play an essential role in SEO.
+However, these links play an essential role in SEO.
 These clear, short, and descriptive URLs help search engine crawlers understand your pages better.
-If created correctly, permalinks help your site rank higher.
+If created correctly, they help your site rank higher.

-Additionally, we cannot leave the influence of permanent links on users unmentioned.
-Understandable links get more clicks (especially when shared online or in guest posting articles as bold URLs).
+Additionally, we cannot leave the influence of these links on users unmentioned.
+Clear page addresses get more clicks (especially when shared online or in guest posting articles).

-How do you create permalinks for your site?
+How do you approach these links?
 What structure do you prefer?
 Share your experience and tips in the comments below!